chrisjrn/kaas/README.md

 It can also send notes and build previews to client devices.

+This functionality is also exposed in a basic HTML client, which will be extended and documented in the future.

 The server is written in Python 2.6+, and has a dependency on PyObjC & AppKit.
 Note that the default interpreter is Python 2.6 as this provices PyObjC bindings on most Mac OS X installations with no external dependencies.